plof27/lnd-core/docs/guidebook/metadata.md

 - Low artistic skills on team [required]
 - Low musical and sound design skills on team [required]
 - Should feel familiar to fans of 3D platformers, the 3D Mario series in particular [required]
-- Tight, satisfying movement [required]
+- Light story elements [desired]
-- Lighthearted and fun tone [expected]
+- There is a meaningful difference between any% and 100% [expected]

 ## Tolerances
 *If you can't make it perfect, at least make it adjustable.*